Drew Gagnon

-Andrew M. Gagnon (born June 26, 1990) is an American professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
-He has played in Major League Baseball (MLB) for the New York Mets and in the KBO League for the Kia Tigers.
+Andrew Miles Gagnon (born June 26, 1990) is an American professional baseball pitcher for the Wei Chuan Dragons of the Chinese Professional Baseball League (CPBL).
+He has previously played in Major League Baseball (MLB) for the New York Mets and in the KBO League for the Kia Tigers.

 Career

 Amateur

 Gagnon attended Liberty High School in Brentwood, California in 2008.
 As a senior, he compiled a 1.58 ERA.
 He was drafted by the Pittsburgh Pirates in the tenth round of the 2008 MLB draft, but he did not sign and instead enrolled at Long Beach State University where he played college baseball.
 In 2010, he played collegiate summer baseball with the Brewster Whitecaps of the Cape Cod Baseball League, and was named a league all-star.
 In 2011, as a junior at Long Beach State, he was 4–10 with a 2.81 ERA in 15 starts, earning him a spot on the All-Big West Second Team.